 In 2013, NICE updated its guidance on endoscopic radiofrequency treatment for GERD, concluding: "The evidence on the safety of endoscopic radiofrequency ablation for gastro-esophageal reflux disease is adequate in the short and medium term, but there is uncertainty about longer-term outcomes.
 With regard to efficacy, there is evidence of symptomatic relief, but objective evidence on reduction of reflux is inconclusive....."
 The NICE noted "concern on the part of some specialists about the possibility that symptoms may improve as a result of denervation caused by the procedure; if that were the case then failure to recognize and treat reflux might lead to complications in the long term."

-In 2011, NICE issued guidance on endoluminal gastroplication for GERD, concluding that "The evidence on endoluminal gastroplication for GERD, concluded trials] shows a degree of efficacy in terms of reduced medication requirement in the short term, but changes in other efficacy outcomes are inconsistent, and there is no good evidence of sustained improvement in esophageal pH measurements...."
+In 2011, NICE issued guidance on endoluminal gastroplication for GERD, concluding that "The evidence on endoluminal gastroplication for gastroesophageal reflux disease raises no major safety concerns.
+Evidence from a number of RCTs [randomized controlled trials] shows a degree of efficacy in terms of reduced medication requirement in the short term, but changes in other efficacy outcomes are inconsistent, and there is no good evidence of sustained improvement in esophageal pH measurements...."